 A story of love and music transcending the barriers of time soon to be published by ThornBerry Publishing UK.

-The music became only a fraction louder.
-She tilted her head, listening as the music rose and fell but the chords and bars were incomplete, just vague fragments of sound that lacked any coherence.
-She groped on the wall for the light switch, flooding the narrow stairwell with harsh, cold light.
+On opening the bedroom door, the music became a fraction louder.
+Chords rose and fell but the bars were incomplete, vague fragments of sound that lacked coherence.
+Head tilted, she listened for a moment before groping the wall for the light switch.
+The narrow stairwell flooded with harsh cold light.

-“Harry, is that you?” she called, relieved he’d managed to get home far earlier than planned.
-“I didn’t expect you yet.
+“Harry!” she called, hurrying down the remaining few stairstairs.
+“I didn’t expect you home yet.
 Why didn’t you ring?
 I’d have waited up.”

 No answer came.
-The only sounds she could hear were the steady ticking of the grandfather clock at the foot of the stairs and her own rapid, nervous breathing.
+The only sound she could hear was the steady ticking of the grandfather clock by the front door.

-Skin pricking with fear, heart pounding against her ribs, all thoughts transformed into the shape of her estranged husband lurking somewhere in the shadows, ready to pounce.
-Shivering against the cold sweat now trickling down her back, the silk of the wrap clinging to her skin as the vision played out in her mind of Richard creeping about in the darkness.
-Hiding?
-Waiting?
-Choosing this night, knowing she was alone, to break-in and drag her off back to London?
+Skin prickling with fear, all thoughts transformed into the shape of someone lurking in the shadows, ready to pounce on her.
+Shivering against the cold sweat now trickling down her back, the silk of her nightdress clinging to her skin, a vision played out in her mind.
+Of Alex, her estranged husband, creeping about in the darkness.
+Hiding.
+Waiting.
+Ready to pounce.
+Choosing this night, knowing she was alone, to break in and drag her back to London.
 Punishment for running out on him.

-The heavy oak front door shook in its frame, straining against a force trying to wrench it open.
-Penny’s eyes flew first to the top bolt then to the bottom one.
-Mercifully, both were firmly shot.
+The solid oak front door shook in its frame, straining against a force trying to wrench it open.
+Her eyes flew first to the top bolt, then to the bottom one.
+Both were firmly shot.